Who Makes The Best Nepali Buddha Statues?

 The word Tamrakar is Sanskrit in origin and it can be broken down into 2 parts.
 Tamra means copper and aakar means shape or to give shape to.
 Thus, the Tamrakar family are a caste of coppersmiths and other metal casters found in both Nepal and India.
 In Nepal, the Tamrakars are found in the Kathmandu Valley among the Newar community.
 The Tamrakars are renown for hand working their metal sculpture and it is very time consuming (see the video below).
-Additionally, the Tamrakar in Nepal work with primarily bronze and brass sculpture and create cast metal Buddha statues and also other deities.
+Additionally, the Tamrakar in Nepal work with primarily bronze and brass sculpture to create cast metal Nepali Buddha statues and also other deities.

 The word Shakya is thought to be derived from the Sanskrit word Sakya which means “the one who is capable”.
 Additionally, Shakya family history dates back to the Vedic age in approximately 1000-500 BCE.
 Prince Siddhartha was the founder of Buddhism and he remains the most widely recognized member of the Shakya clan.
 As a result, he is often referred to as Shakya-muni Buddha which makes reference to his Shakya lineage.
 Therefore, when someone refers to a cast metal Shakyamuni statue they are referring to the original Buddha.
-Unfortunately, this can be very confusing to western tourists to whom every Buddhist statue seems to be original Buddha.
+Unfortunately, this can be very confusing to western tourists to whom every Buddhist statue seems to be the original Buddha.

 The Swarnakar are a Hindu caste of goldsmiths from India and Nepal.
-As a result, a unique characteristic about the Swarnakar is that they work primarily with gold cast metal Buddha statues and other statue themes.
+As a result, a unique characteristic about the Swarnakar is that they work primarily with gold Nepali Buddha statues and other statue themes.
 Unfortunately, there was limited information available about the Swarnakar lineage in Nepal.
 Therefore, it may be prudent to go to Nepal to meet them firsthand.